Emergency Dental Services

 Chipped Teeth

-Teeth that have been chipped, fractured, or cracked may also classify as emergencies.
-If there is no pain present, it is usually not necessary to see an emergency dentist.
-If a tooth breaks beneath your gums, however, you may need an evaluation for an emergency dental extraction.
-For these situations, thoroughly rinse your mouth out with warm water.
-For pain, taking acetaminophen according to the directions on the packaging can help.
-If there is swelling, apply a cold compress to the area to minimize it.
+Teeth that have been chipped, fractured, or cracked sometimes require same-day emergency tooth extractions.
+If you have a broken tooth beneath your gums, you may need an emergency tooth extraction evaluation.
+Before your emergency dentist visit, thoroughly rinse your mouth with warm water.
+Taking acetaminophen according to the directions on the packaging can also help minimize pain.
+If there is swelling, gently apply a cold compress to the area.

 Bleeding Gums